-- (a) complete, date and sign the Proxy and return it to Computershare Investor Services Inc. ("Computershare"), by fax within North America at 1-866-249-7775, outside North America at (416) 263-9524, or by mail to the 8th Floor, 100 University Avenue, Toronto, Ontario, M5J 2Y1 or by hand delivery at 3rd Floor, 510 Burrard Street, Vancouver, British Columbia, V6C 3B9; or - (b) use a touch-tone phone to transmit voting choices to the toll-free number given in the Proxy.
+- (a) complete, date and sign the Proxy and return it to Computershare Investor Services Inc. ("Computershare"), by fax within North America at 1-866-249-7775, outside North America at (416) 263-9524, or by mail to 320 Bay Street, 14th Floor, Toronto, ON M5H 4A6 or by hand delivery at 3rd Floor, 510 Burrard Street, Vancouver, British Columbia, V6C 3B9; or - (b) use a touch-tone phone to transmit voting choices to the toll-free number given in the Proxy.
 Registered Shareholders who choose this option must follow the instructions of the voice response system and refer to the enclosed proxy form for the toll-free number and the holder's 15-digit control number; or - (c) via the internet at Computershare's website, www.investorvote.com.
 Registered Shareholders must follow the instructions provided and refer to the enclosed proxy form for the holder's 15-digit control number.